-7.3 Copyright Notice
+7.4 Copyright Notice

-Lectures and course materials, including power point presentations, outlines, and similar materials, are protected by copyright.
-You may take notes and make copies of course materials for your own educational use.
-You may not record lectures, reproduce (or allow others to reproduce), post or distribute lecture notes, wiki material, and other course materials publicly and/or for commercial purposes without my written consent.
+Course materials, including power point presentations, outlines, textbook, assignments, and similar materials, are protected by copyright.
+The course instructor and publisher are the exclusive owners of copyright in those materials they create.
+Students may take notes and make copies of course materials for their own educational use.
+Students may not record lectures, reproduce (or allow others to reproduce), post or distribute class notes, wiki material, and other course materials publicly and/or for commercial purposes without the written consent of the instructor.